Iddingsite/DiffusionGarnet.jl/docs/src/saving_output.md

 When dealing with 2D or especially 3D data, it can be impractical or even impossible to keep every timestep in memory, as the RAM on a single machine can quickly become saturated.
 It may then be relevant to save certain timesteps of interest to disk for later post-processing.
 DiffusionGarnet has a built-in function for this purpose, using a callback function based on the [DiffEqCallbacks](https://docs.sciml.ai/DiffEqCallbacks/stable/) package to produce HDF5 files.

-[HDF5](https://www.hdfgroup.org/solutions/hdf5/) is a data format designed to store and organise large amount of data and is thus suitable for numerical modelling.
+[HDF5](https://www.hdfgroup.org/solutions/hdf5/) is a data format designed to store and organise large amount of data.

 As an example, we will use the data from the [Diffusion in 2D Cartesian coordinates on CPU](@ref 2D_diffusion_CPU) tutorial.